Rehab-Robotics-Lab/FloSystemV2/README.md

 The ohmni base is controlled via the tb control node, this node can take messages via CLI but is also intended to be controlled via the user interface

+#Docker Compose

+All of the subsystems can be started using '''docker compose up'''